7 ways to boost your heart health

 4. Choose healthy ways of cooking and preparing food

 Avoid frying or cooking foods in fat (e.g. butter or ghee).
 This applies to meat, fish and vegetables.
 It’s better for your heart if you bake, grill, steam, boil or poach food instead.

 For flavour, use spices, herbs and lemon juice instead of adding salt, cheese or cream.

 5. Learn how to meditate

-Scientists have discovered that people with heart disease who practised Transcendental Meditation - which was made popular by The Beatles in the 1960s - can cut their risk of heart attack and stroke by half, compared to those that don’t.
+Scientists have discovered that people with heart disease who practised Transcendental Meditation - which was made popular by The Beatles in the 1960s - for just 15 minutes a day can cut their risk of heart attack and stroke by half, compared to those that don’t.

 This is thought to be because meditation helps to lower blood pressure - a major risk factor for CVD.
 In the most recent study, from the University of Iowa, scientists found that practising this type of meditation for 20 minutes per day was enough to make a difference.
 Deep breathing exercises and yoga breathing are believed to have similar benefits.

 'Flaxseeds, also known as linseeds, are little seeds that are high in Omega-3 fatty acids.
 So, like nuts, they can help a little in lowering cholesterol,' explains Gaynor Bussell.
 'They are sometimes added to foods in order to help with constipation as they increase fibre intake, and having more fibre in the diet can also help to lower cholesterol.'